mcclure/dts2nim/README.md

 * I would like the tool to eventually evolve to create bindings for other languages (such as Haxe, or maybe even C++ or C#).
 Although the tool only supports Nim currently, it is designed for additional output languages to be added easily.

 The tool is being developed in a Mercurial repository at [BitBucket](https://bitbucket.org/runhello/dts2nim).
 Since most people prefer git, [a GitHub mirror](https://github.com/mcclure/dts2nim) is also maintained.
 If you wish to report issues or submit a pull request, please do so at the GitHub page.

+## Building

+You can install the tool by running `npm install dts2nim`.
+The tool will be installed into `./node_modules/.bin`.

+To build your own copy from source, you will need to have `npm`, GNU `make`, TypeScript, and `typings` installed and available from your command line.
+You can get those last two by running `npm install -g typescript typings`.

+Once you have these things, run `npm install` followed by `make all`.

+To run the tests, run `npm test`.
+This will run the tests in node, and after you have done this you can open [tests/index.html](tests/index.html) to run the same tests in a browser.

 ## License